mpaulweeks/bookmarks-jekyll/_posts/2018-07-20-ping-pong-hero-motif_v2.md

 During this epiphany, we hear Smile's old humming tune slowly fade in.
 We see a flashback that explains its origins – Smile wrote it for Peco, as the Hero's theme!
 Now through flashback, we hear the original rendition through the voice of a child.

-The theme has been setup, reinforced, and reincorporated.
-But now for the real payoff.
+We've seen the [setup and reminder](https://www.youtube.com/watch?v=cG5zKwmXLgo).
+Now for the payoff.

 Up until this point, Peco hasn't had a definable motif that was his own.
 His scenes either highlighted another character's theme or borrowed from the standard library of background score.
 This is the true payoff of the show.
 On the official soundtrack, this song is titled simply, "Peco".